Hymenocallis caroliniana (L.) Herb.

 Other info. - This bizarre but beautiful species is found in Missouri only in the bootheel region.
+Beyond Missouri its range extends southeastward into the Deep South.
+When flowering the plant is impossible to mistake for anything else in the state.
 The seeds are relatively large and soft, with the capsules frequently appearing lumpy because of uneven seed development within each locule.
 The flowers are fragrant, and the plant deserves wider cultivation as a striking addition to the ornamental garden.

 Photographs taken at Otter Slough Conservation Area, Stoddard County, MO, 7-31-2015 and 8-15-2021, and Duck Creek Conservation Area, Stoddard County, MO, 8-12-2015 (SRTurner).